Brunz/VTK/README.md

 This installation is completely non-destructive and will not overwrite any system files.
 To uninstall, simply delete the files you manually copied into the `/storage/.config` folder.

 > [!WARNING]
-> **RetroArch Virtual Controller Disruption**: Installing this project will currently disable the native RetroArch Virtual Controller.
+> **Virtual Console Disruption**: Installing this project will currently disable the native RetroArch Virtual Controller.
 A solution to make both features coexist is still under evaluation.